 There’s a reason Adele, Taylor Swift, Gwen Stefani, Selena Gomez, [insert mega pop star of your choice here] have built massive careers singing about heartbreak and heartache: Breaking up is hard to do.
-Literally: When weighing pros and cons, it’s easy for the comfort of having a perpetual Netflix partner to triumph over the pain of ending a relationship that’s lost its spark.
-But cuffing season isn’t reason enough to linger in a dead-end relationship.
+Literally: It’s easy for the comfort of having a perpetual Netflix partner to triumph over the pain of ending a relationship that’s lost its spark.

 If you’re wondering whether your relationship has run its course, there’s a good chance it has.
 And, according to relationship experts, that’s not the only red flag.